 I love books, nature, interesting cafes, cats, nice wine, theater and dancing, and looking at manifestations of weirdness around me, which sometimes amazes me, but more often, makes me sad.

 Different cultures and ways of life appeal to me.
-I am also a seeker, a seeker of the spiritual truth where quite often I struggle with my faith, but always come back to it, feeling the presence of God with all my heart.
+I am also a seeker, a seeker of the spiritual truth where in my role as Jesus quite often I struggle with my faith, but always come back to it, feeling the presence of God with all my heart.

 View all posts by Ekaterina